falk-werner/note.js/SECURITY.md

 ## Supported Versions

-Only the lastest version is supported with security updates.
+Only the latest version is supported with security updates.
 However, if you need a fix for an older version, please report the vulnerability as described below.

 | Version | Supported          |